rafaelleao/CMTJava/README.md

 This distribution contains the following files:

-compiler/								The CMTJAVA compilation tool's source files

 src/
 	test/									Test programs written in CMTJava
-	stm/
+	stm/									CMTJava's transaction support library

-compile_samples.sh &		Scripts for compiling and running the sample programs test_samples.sh
+build.sh								Scripts for compiling the library code and the samples test_samples.sh					Script to run the sample programs

-cmtjavac.jar						A read-to-use version of the CMTJAVA compilation tool

 --------------------
 1. REQUIRED SOFTWARE